 Agreements which are not put into writing or correctly drafted can lead to a great deal of uncertainty and potential financial loss.

-Startups and entrepreneurs need to protect intellectual property and other assets such as shares.
+Businesses and entrepreneurs need to protect intellectual property and other assets.

 As your business grows, you may look to sell.
 This could be to streamline your business portfolio, sell for profit or simply to retire.
 Commercial lawyers can help you prepare your business for sale and make sure no important commercial issues are missed.
 This is key whether you are selling shares or assets, transferring liabilities or obtaining credit checks for buyers.

 Businesses may also look for funding to help fuel the early growth of the business.
 Finding the right funding and attracting investors is a complex process including shares, stock, compliance and rights.
 Similarly, reliable legal advice is important.

 Startups, entrepreneurs and small business owners all benefit from having expert lawyers reviewing their business to ensure that it has the optimal legal structures and contracts.